shailen/shailen.github.com/source/_posts/2012-12-07-running-only-some-of-your-tests.markdown

 just change the call for that test form `test()` to `solo_test()`.

-Another way to run a subset of your tests is by using the `filterTests()` function. `fitlerTests()` takes a String or a RegExp argument and matches it against each test description; if the description matches, the test runs, otherwise, it doesn't.
+Another way to run a subset of your tests is by using the `filterTests()` function. `filterTests()` takes a String or a RegExp argument and matches it against each test description; if the description matches, the test runs, otherwise, it doesn't.